Livingston County 53rd District Court DUI - Drunk Driving Survival Guide

 If charged with a misdemeanor DUI in Livingston County (Howell, Brighton, Fowlerville, Pinckney, Hamburg Township, Green Oak Township and Unadilla Twp), the case will be heard by Judge Shauna Murphy or Judge Daniel Bain who handle all drunk driving cases in Livingston County at the 53rd District Court.

 The Livingston County District Court 53rd District Court does have a sobriety court, but it falls under the umbrella of a "drug court" which is a useful consideration if a client is charged with a second offense, but there is always opportunity to enter a different sobriety court with a transfer.
-If you have an old DUI case on your record, you are eligible for a DUI Pardon, but not expungement.

 If charged with a misdemeanor DUI in Livingston County, the charge will either be Impaired Driving, Operating While Intoxicated, Super Drunk, Operating With Presence of Drugs or Minor BAC Zero Tolerance or with a prior, OWI 2nd Offense or 3rd Offense which would be a felony.